 Sustainability is Vitally important

-My Pebble pieces aim to be 100% recyclable and are created using upcycled and reusable materials.
+My Pebble pieces aim to be 100% recyclable and are created traditionally using up-cycled and reusable materials.